aws-samples/aws-lambda-rdbms-integration/README.md

 ## Conclusion

-We have seen you how you can integrate your existing EC2 PostgreSQL or Oracle relational database with AWS Lambda.
-We have also reviewed some examples of how you might use this capability to benefit from some of the many advantages of a serverless, microservices architecture, either to enhance the capabilities of your existing application, or to start down a path of incremental modernization.
+In this post, you’ve seen how you can integrate your existing EC2 PostgreSQL or Oracle database with AWS Lambda.
+You’ve also reviewed some examples of how you might use this capability to benefit from some of the many advantages of a serverless, microservices architecture, either to enhance the capabilities of your existing application, or to start down a path of incremental modernization.

 Are these techniques useful?
-Please feel free to ask questions, and to share your thoughts on the benefits and/or limitations of the approach and use cases.
+Please feel free to ask questions, and to share your thoughts.
 We'd love to hear what you think!